tinfoilsh/tinfoil-swift/README.md

 ]
 ```

-Note: Tinfoil Swift requires OpenAI-Kit as a dependency.
-When you add Tinfoil Swift through Swift Package Manager, OpenAI-Kit will be automatically included as a dependency.
+Note: Tinfoil Swift requires the MacPaw OpenAI SDK as a dependency.
+When you add Tinfoil Swift through Swift Package Manager, the OpenAI SDK will be automatically included as a dependency.

 Or in Xcode: